allegro/allegro.tech/_posts/2015-12-04-dc5-great-adventure.md

 ##The beginning

-We started with reviewing lessons learned to focus on the most important issues:
+We started with reviewing lessons learned from previous infrastructure migrations to focus on the most important issues:

-* reach all potential stakeholders at Allegro Group, present the scale of the project, confront their needs with ours and set up good communication
+* to reach all potential stakeholders at Allegro Group, present the scale of the project, confront their needs with ours and set up good communication
-* design the core network and order necessary hardware as fast as possible
+* to design the core network and order necessary hardware as fast as possible
-* plan the migration with development teams to maintain the redundancy of all services at all stages of the process
+* to plan the migration with development teams to maintain the redundancy of all services at all stages of the process
-* ensure that key cooperating companies will be available to support us (e.g. experienced contractors dealing with operational works in DC, a transportation company, and a company accountable for structured cabling).
+* to ensure that key cooperating companies will be available to support us (e.g. experienced contractors dealing with operational works in DC, a transportation company, and a company accountable for [structured cabling](https://en.wikipedia.org/wiki/Structured_cabling)).

 Allegro Group companies operate about seventy five websites that are available in twenty countries.
 Hundreds of external and internal services, micro services and tools fuel the company and we had to take all of them into account during the migration.

-The key issue was to establish good communication plan to avoid any misunderstandings and prevent situations such as “DC5?
+The key issue was to establish a good communication plan to avoid any misunderstandings and prevent situations such as “DC5?
 Migration?
 Never heard of it”.
-At first, information about our plans and suitable dates were communicated to all AG employees using various formal and informal channels.
+At first, information about our plans and suitable dates were communicated to all Allegro Group employees using various formal and informal channels.
 We believe it is better to reach someone a few times than not to reach him or her at all.
 Then, representatives of sixteen key infrastructure and development teams gathered on a daily basis to discuss the project progress.
 These representatives were sharing information with their teams, while these teams were accountable for communication with their clients – let’s call them “Business
 People”.
 Simultaneously, Marcin Mazurek (Infrastructure and IT Operations Director) and other members of the AG management were merging this project with other AG business strategic projects.
-By the way, there are really interesting things going on at Allegro nowadays :).
+By the way, there are really interesting things going on at Allegro Group nowadays :).

 The diversity of types of servers, network and storage devices and complexity of applied solutions and networks one could find in DC2 was astonishing as no one wanted to face the challenge of unification.
 Therefore, the migration to a new DC was a perfect moment for making some clean-up and technological upgrade.
 The core network was designed from scratch.
-The DC5 LAN was based on tweaked DC4 architecture.
+The DC5 LAN was based on tweaked DC4 architecture (DC4 is our second data center).
 We focused on isolating traffic generated by particular data center clients and managing the network in a flexible manner.
 To do so, we applied
-L3VPN MPLS networks.
+[L3VPN MPLS](https://en.wikipedia.org/wiki/MPLS_VPN) networks.
 Our data center network design project was truly innovative.

 In late 2014, we asked for establishing requirements concerning new hardware.
 Each day, we submitted bundled orders to our suppliers, although it was not the best time for shopping, as Christmas and Chinese New Year were coming.
-Nevertheless, our suppliers (Dell, Juniper) managed to handle the case and first couriers arrived at DC5 in early 2015.
+Nevertheless, our suppliers managed to handle the case and first couriers arrived at DC5 in early 2015.

 Logistics was crucial and it had to be planned well.
 Despite dedicated hardware inventory systems, we made a double check and carried out physical stocktaking.
 We wanted to confirm ownership of each device and find “unnecessary” devices to take them away from DC2 as soon as